OSE3Sandbox/openshift-ansible-contrib/reference-architecture/ansible-tower-integration/README.md

 Follow the [Deployment Steps](http://docs.aws.amazon.com/quickstart/latest/ansible-tower/deployment.html) section of the [Ansible Tower on AWS](http://docs.aws.amazon.com/quickstart/latest/ansible-tower/welcome.html) quickstart guide to deploy Ansible Tower on AWS.

-## Future Sections
+## Future Sections for deploying Tower on Providers

-We would like to add the following sections.
+We would welcome the addition of the the following sections to this guide:

 + Deploying Tower on Google Cloud
 + Deploying Tower on Microsoft Azure